-EDU 602 Foundations in Reading
+EDU 602: Foundations in Reading

-This course provides the education major with the investigation of basic theories underlying traditional and recent approaches to the teaching of reading.
+3 credit hours • This course provides the education major with the investigation of basic theories underlying traditional and recent approaches to the teaching of reading.
 It includes the study of the five essential components of the reading process: phonemic awareness, phonics, fluency, vocabulary development, and comprehension.
 This course also provides the opportunity to interpret informal reading inventories and other diagnostic measures used for assessing the major elements of reading growth of the five essential components of reading.
 Field experience is required.

-EDU 605 Elementary Reading Assessment and Intervention
+EDU 605: Elementary Reading Assessment and Intervention

-This course focuses on providing teachers with formal and informal assessment measures to use to determine students' literacy levels in the elementary school.
+3 credit hours • This course focuses on providing teachers with formal and informal assessment measures to use to determine students' literacy levels in the elementary school.
 This course also presents the students with knowledge and use of effective scientifically based intervention strategies.
 Field experience is required.

-EDU 607 Theories and Practices of Curriculum
+EDU 607: Theories and Practices of Curriculum

-This course is designed to provide insight in the historical, philosophical, social, and psychological foundations of curriculum.
+3 credit hours • This course is designed to provide insight in the historical, philosophical, social, and psychological foundations of curriculum.
 It will examine ways in which curricular theories and research inform curricular decisions, designs, and policies.
 Factors that impact curriculum development, implementation, and evaluation are studied.
 The purpose of the course is to help future and current administrators become instructional leaders.

-EDU 610 Secondary Literacy, Assessment and Intervention
+EDU 610: Secondary Literacy, Assessment and Intervention

-This course focuses on providing teachers with formal and informal assessment measures to use to determine students' literacy levels in the secondary school.
+3 credit hours • This course focuses on providing teachers with formal and informal assessment measures to use to determine students' literacy levels in the secondary school.
 This course also provides the students with the knowledge and use of effective scientifically based intervention strategies.
 Field experience is required.

-EDU 615 Instructional Leadership: Theory and Practice
+EDU 615: Instructional Leadership: Theory and Practice

-Scientifically based research best practices, within the context of current curricula models, to ensure student learning, with an emphasis on reading, and achievement through efficient and effective class-room management; instructional design, strategies, and materials; and evaluation practices are examined.
+3 credit hours • Scientifically based research best practices, within the context of current curricula models, to ensure student learning, with an emphasis on reading, and achievement through efficient and effective classroom management; instructional design, strategies, and materials; and evaluation practices are examined.

-EDU 620 Special Education: An Introduction to Law, Ethics, Placement, and Diversity
+EDU 620: Special Education: An Introduction to Law, Ethics, Placement, and Diversity

-Laws governing special education, ethics, diversity/overrepresentation, and federal classification categories and placement are targeted in this course.
+3 credit hours • Laws governing special education, ethics, diversity/overrepresentation, and federal classification categories and placement are targeted in this course.
 Additionally, general information regarding high- and low-incidence disabilities will be covered.

-EDU 621 Psychology of Learning
+EDU 621: Psychology of Learning

-This course provides an overview of the cognitive and social/emotional development of the child, young adult, and adult.
-The major focus of the course is a study of current psychological theories of learning, including motivation, cognitive processing, brain-based theories, recent concepts of intelligence, and the role of the education leader in fostering student learning and effective teaching.
+3 credit hours • This course provides an overview of the cognitive and social/emotional development of the child, young adult, and adult.
+The major focus of the course is a study of current psychological theories of learning, including motivation, cognitive processing, brain-based

-EDU 622 Managing Classroom Diversity
+EDU 622: Managing Classroom Diversity

-This course examines the nature and needs of special student populations, including multicultural and exceptional students; the response of K-12 education to these diversity issues; adaptive strategies for the teacher or administrator that foster the development and learning in each student; and the management of these adaptations in an inclusive classroom.
+3 credit hours • This course examines the nature and needs of special student populations, including multicultural and exceptional students; the response of K-12 education to these diversity issues; adaptive strategies for the teacher or administrator that foster the development and learning in each student; and the management of these adaptations in an inclusive classroom.
 Offered once every two years.

-EDU 623 Psychology of Reading
+EDU 623: Psychology of Reading

-Prerequisites: EDU 546, EDU 602, EDU 605, and EDU 610 or permission of the Director
+3 credit hours • Prerequisites: EDU 546, EDU 602, EDU 605, and EDU 610 or permission of the Director.